 - 5 credits overlap with BIO4030 – Climate and population processes (discontinued)

 - 5 credits overlap with BIO4010 – Life history theory (discontinued)

-week 40 and 41: Presentation of general theory and exercises.
-The themes for the essay given.
+- week 46-47: Presentation of general theory and exercises.

-week 44: Some summary lectures and submission of essay.
+- week 50: Summary lectures and submission of essay.